 Process for Requesting Intermittent FML

 Please refer to steps 1 through 8 in the section "Process for Requesting FML" plus:

-Intermittent Leave for Childbirth, Adoption, Foster or Surrogacy Placement
+Intermittent Leave for Childbirth, Adoption, Foster Placement or Surrogacy

 Reporting and Using Intermittent or Reduced Schedule FML

 You must designate your absence as intermittent FML at the time of request or call-in.
 When you advise your manager of the need to take intermittent FML, medical details/symptoms should not be disclosed.
-Managers are responsible for ensuring intermittent or reduced schedule leave is reported to the HR Leave Center at the end of each week that time is taken by faxing the FML Intermittent Tracking Form to 713-745-8898.
+Managers are responsible for ensuring the intermittent or reduced schedule leave is reported to the HR Leave Center at the end of each week that time is taken by faxing the FML Intermittent Tracking Form to 713-745-8898.

 If you are approved for a leave of absence through RPL, the duration of the absence will be applied towards the 12 workweek entitlement of FML if the employee is eligible for FML.